 I used to have some trouble finding orecchiette pasta — it was packaged in bags rather than boxes in the “gourmet” section of the pasta aisle — but our grocery store has recently started carrying more unique shapes of pasta.
 If you can’t find orecchiette, I’d probably go for bowties in this salad.
 Or, you can head over to my friend David’s blog Cocoa and Lavender for a tutorial and video on making your own orecchiette!

-While our default sandwich side dish at home is this lemon broccoli salad — I have two bags of broccoli in the fridge right now! — sometimes I feel like making something a little more exciting, and this is a reliably delicious and flavorful pasta salad.
+While our default sandwich side dish at home is this lemon broccoli salad — I have two bags of broccoli in the fridge right now! — sometimes I feel like making something a little more exciting, and this is a reliably delicious and flavorful Tuscan pasta salad recipe.
 This time we even added some diced chicken and had it as a light dinner.

-Next time you’re looking for a side dish for your sandwiches or cookouts or need something to bring to a potluck, check this one out!
+Next time you’re looking for a side dish for your sandwiches or cookouts or need something to bring to a potluck, check out this sun-dried tomato pasta salad with basil!
 You won’t regret it.
 Yum!

 Sun-dried Tomato Pasta Salad